bronsonavila/hsba-membership-data/README.md

 1. Creates `data/member-identifiers.csv` if it does not exist.
 2. Scrapes raw member records into `data/raw-member-records.csv` if not already present.
 3. Processes raw data into `data/processed-member-records.csv`.

-Steps 1 and 2 are skipped if the files already exist.

-## Cost

-Each run of this application will incur approximately $1.66 in OpenAI API costs, based on the [current pricing for the GPT-4o mini non-batch usage](https://openai.com/api/pricing/).

 ## Output